zc277584121/milvus-docs/site/en/getstarted/run-milvus-docker/install_standalone-docker-compose.md

 - Check [Quickstart](quickstart.md) to see what Milvus can do.

-- Check [Milvus WebUI](milvus-webui.md) to learn more about the Milvus instance.

 - Learn the basic operations of Milvus:
   - [Manage Databases](manage_databases.md)
   - [Manage Collections](manage-collections.md)